Petra Gössi: Politics

 In 2004, she was elected to the Cantonal Council of Schwyz.
 At the age of 32, she became the council president and served in that role until 2011, when she was elected to the National Council.
 She was also selected as the FDP leader in Schwyz.

 In 2016, Gössi succeeded Philipp Müller as the leader of the national FDP.
 She is the second woman to lead the party.
+She resigned from this position in 2021.